 Anxiety can cause a host of problems in other areas like attention and relationships with family members and co-workers.
 If treated, many other issues can disappear or become easier to manage.
 Neurofeedback therapy is one of the strongest techniques for dealing with anxiety.
 Talk therapy is also helpful, but generally takes more time.

+If you’re looking for this kind of relief, I can help.
 Please call me for a FREE CONSULTATION to find out the best course of treatment for you.
-You deserve to start enjoying your life today and with my help, we can get you moving in right direction.
-Please reach out to me directly by calling my office at 310-314-6933 or sending me a private email at email@example.com
+You can reach me directly by calling my office at 310-314-6933 or sending me a private email at firstname.lastname@example.org